AVALIAÇÃO DA IMDb

 Você sabia?

-- CuriosidadesDuring the original release of the film, an English film critic for The Spectator was nearly fired for writing it a positive review, while the general critical reaction had been poor.
+- CuriosidadesDuring the original release of the film in the UK in 1960, an English film critic for "The Spectator" was nearly fired for writing a positive review of it after the general critical reaction to it had been negative.

-- Erros de gravaçãoWhen she's not wearing it, Christiane's mask is very thick and heavy and would only seem to cover her face.
+- Erros de gravaçãoWhen she is not wearing it, Christiane's mask is very thick and heavy and would only seem to cover her face.
 When she puts it on, however, it is very thin, close-fitting, and seamlessly covers her jawline and the underside of her chin, revealing that the mask itself is a prop while the actress probably wears a combination of makeup and prosthetics.

 - Citações